 Carrots: Cut carrots in half lengthwise and then cut into quarters to create 2-inch pieces.
 Use orange carrots if rainbow carrots aren’t available.

-To cook lentils and farro: Rinse lentils and farro and place in pot.
-Fill pot with water to cover the lentils and farro.
-Bring to a boil, and then reduce heat to medium.
+To cook lentils and farro: Rinse lentils and farro and place in separate pots.
+Fill pots with water to cover the lentils and farro.
+Bring each to a boil, and then reduce heat to medium.
 Cook 15 minutes, or until tender, drain excess water (if any) and remove from heat.

 To toast seeds: Add to a hot, dry skillet and cook over medium heat, stirring constantly, 2 minutes, or until golden brown.
 Remove from heat immediately to prevent burning.